betipp/Ghost-Cafe/README.md

 ### Shake machine 🥤

 The shake machine can be used to make chocolate or strawberry shakes.
 Once a shake cup is placed on the machine, a shake will be made.
-Depending on witch side of the machine you put the shake, it will either give you a chocolate shake or a strawberry shake.
+Depending on which side of the machine you put the shake, it will either give you a chocolate shake or a strawberry shake.

-### Gril 🥓🍳
+### Grill 🥓🍳

 The grill is used for food prep, on it you can make: - Bacon - Eggs - Sausages Be careful not to leave your food on the grill for too long, or it will burn.

-### Sweets cabnit 🍰
+### Sweets cabinet 🍰

-The sweets cabinet contains different cakes and sweets, that the costumer might like.
+The sweets cabinet contains different cakes and sweets, that the customer might like.

 ### Spawn monitor 🖥️

-The spawn monitor serves to spawn items and food in the game so it can be cooked and sold to the costumer.
+The spawn monitor serves to spawn items and food in the game so it can be cooked and sold to the customer.
 Or you could just make a mess.

 ---